About Me

 Hi, I’m Penny!

 I’m deeply passionate about supporting neurodivergent people.
-I’m a Coffs Harbour–based psychologist, Medicare- and NDIS-registered, specialising in working with autistic, ADHD, and AuDHD individuals, as well as their parents, educators, and employers who support them.
-This work isn’t just professional for me — it’s personal too!
+I’m a Coffs Harbour–based, Medicare- and NDIS-registered psychologist who works with autistic, ADHD, and AuDHD teens and adults, as well as the parents, educators, and employers who walk alongside them.

-I’ve completed a Graduate Certificate and Master’s in Autism Studies, along with an ADHD Clinical Provider Certificate, and have since focused on creating a practice that celebrates neurodiversity, affirms strengths, and provides practical, evidence-based strategies for individuals, families, educators, and employers.
-My goal is to offer the kind of meaningful support I once wished I had for myself and my own family.
+I’ve since completed a Graduate Certificate and Master’s in Autism Studies, along with an ADHD Clinical Provider Certificate.
+Today, my focus is on creating a practice that celebrates neurodiversity, builds on strengths, and offers practical, evidence-based support for autistic, ADHD, and AuDHD teens and adults, and their parents, educators, and employers.

 A small creek flowing through a grassy woodland area with tall trees and green foliage.